afr114/tic-tac-toe-js/README.md

 I initially worked on this project in September 2015 during a coding bootcamp with antonio97b(I forked this repo from him).
 I had promised myself I would circle back around and conquer this project, since I found it pretty difficult in 2015.
 I rewrote all of the javascript code from scratch and updated the styling.
-The gameplay currently allows only two players to play.
+The gameplay currently allows only two players to play with no computer opponent.
-There is no computer opponent yet.

 Next Steps: